We design our life. Why not design our death?

 And once you do, tell the people you love, so they don’t have to Google it.

-Shoshana Berger is coauthor of the new book A Beginner’s Guide to the End: Practical Advice for Living Life and Facing Death, with BJ Miller, MD.
+Shoshana Berger is co-author of the new book A Beginner’s Guide to the End: Practical Advice for Living Life and Facing Death, with BJ Miller, MD.